 - Your surviving siblings equally; if one of your siblings dies before you, that sibling’s share is divided between your deceased sibling’s children, otherwise;

 - Your estate.

-All claims associated with a covered spouse, domestic partner or child will be paid to the employee.
+All claims associated with a covered spouse or child will be paid to the employee.

 Note: State Group Life (SGL) and the Wisconsin Retirement System (WRS) use the same Beneficiary Designation form.
 If you would like to have your beneficiary(ies) be the same for SGL and WRS, only one form is needed.
 If you would like to have your beneficiary(ies) be different for SGL and WRS, two forms are needed and the plan needs to be indicated on the form.

 For State Group Life Insurance premiums, see the Premiums page.

 - Continuation Form – Contact your human resources office if you need a continuation form.
 (Continuation at retirement is automatic)

 Every effort has been made to ensure this information is current and correct.
 This page does not guarantee enrollment or the ability to make changes to your benefits.